grafana/grafana-plugin-examples/README.md

 This repository contains example plugins to showcase different use cases.

+## App plugins

+- [app-basic](examples/app-basic) demonstrates how to build a basic app plugin that uses custom routing.

 ## Panel plugins

 - [panel-flot](examples/panel-flot) demonstrates how to use the [Flot](http://www.flotcharts.org) plotting library in a panel plugin.